cvburgess/mindful-timer/README.md

 # Mindful Timer

+Mindful timer is a free and open source interval timer for stretching, meditating, yin yoga, and other occasions where you want a simple timer with no ads, distractions, or other nonsense getting in your way.

 < TODO Screenshots from App Store >

 < TODO link to download from App Store >

 ## Platform Support

+The app is written natively in Swift/SwiftUI with the help of various AI tools.

 - [x] iOS 18+
 - [ ] iPad OS 18+